hyperledger-archives/grid/examples/splinter/README.md

 beta, then uploads the XO smart contract and plays a tic-tac-toe game with alpha, the xo list command on gamma will show only the gamma-alpha game.
-Even though alpha and beta are using the same XO smart contract, their game moves (smart contract transactions) remain private to their two-party circuit, my-grid-circuit.
+Even though alpha and beta are using the same XO smart contract, their game moves (smart contract transactions) remain private to their two-party circuit.

 ## For More Information
 - Hyperledger Grid documentation: https://grid.hyperledger.org/docs/grid/nightly/master/introduction.html